KoreJosh/Mini-Project-Store-Inventory-Management-System/README.md

             return cust_df

-5. Product Inventory Tracking
+4. Product Inventory Tracking
 Effective product inventory tracking is the backbone of any inventory management system.
 It ensures that store owners can maintain optimal stock levels, avoid overstocking or stockouts, and make informed decisions based on real-time inventory data.
 Let's dive into how we can implement this feature.
 This service as the heart of the Inventory management system.

 Inventory DataFrame
-The invtManager function using the checkout Process and Inventory Initialization data to compute the product, price, customer name, checkout time, InitiLal Product Quantity, product quantity after purchase, and updates the inventory.
+The invtManager function using the checkout Process and Inventory Initialization data to compute the product, price, customer name, checkout time, Initial Product Quantity, product quantity after purchase, and updates the inventory.

 Functionality Description
 This code block is responsible for displaying the current inventory status.
 It retrieves product details from the prdtInv dictionary, structures the data into a DataFrame using Pandas, and pivots the table for better readability.
 The function returns a pivot table of the inventory, displaying each product along with its attributes and values.